Pshy0/es-ruin-the-fun/README.md

   - `Contents/Resources/plugins/ (within the application bundle)`
   - or `~/Library/Application Support/endless-sky/plugins`

-If the `plugins` folder does not exist, create it.

-Then, drop this plugin into the `plugins` folder.
-If this plugin is a zip / archive file, extract it.
 If you did it right, there should be a file `plugins/es-ruin-the-fun/about.txt` or `plugins/Ruin The Fun/about.txt`.

 > This plugin should not conflict with any other, because it uses separate systems and prefixes objects it defines.